corrad1nho/qomui/README.md

 Qomui has been my first ever programming experience and a practical challenge for myself to learn a bit of Python.
 Hence, I'm aware that there is a lot of code that could probably be improved, streamlined and made more beautiful.
 I might have made some horrible mistakes, too.
 I'd appreciate any feedback as well as suggestions for new features.

 ### Changelog
+version 0.5.1:
+- [new] support for ipv6/tls-crypt configs from AirVPN - EXPERIMENTAL
+- [bugfix] firewall dialog not opening on new installations
+- [bugfix] random crashes when tunnel interface not available
+- [bugfix] update offered even though latest version installed

 version 0.5.0:
 - [new] Reconnect when OpenVPN unexpectedly dies
 - [new] Update Qomui via new "About" tab - EXPERIMENTAL